 What’s The Difference Between Easement Appurtenant And Easement In Gross?

-Easements appurtenant are tied with the land and are recorded as part of the deed.
+Easements appurtenant are tied with the land and recorded as part of the deed.
 If the servient estate is sold, the new owner must allow the owner of the dominant estate to continue to use the land.
 Similarly, if the dominant estate is sold, the new owner will have access to the easement.

 How Is An Easement Appurtenant Created?

-If a large tract of land is subdivided, the rights of each piece of property continue the way they were before the division.
+If a large tract of land is subdivided, the rights of each piece of property continue as they were before the division.
 A right of access over one property is implied if that’s the only way to get to the road or access a utility, thus creating the implied easement.

 Easement Of Necessity